 The Savoie region of the French Alps is a real hot spot for road cycling and our chalet is located right in the heart of it.
 Whether you are looking to test yourself up some of the Tour de France climbs, or have a gentle cycle through the valley, you can do it straight from the front door!
 The chalet is set in the valley just outside Bourg-St-Maurice which means that each ride starts and finishes on the flat – a real rarity in the Mountains!

 - Breakfast (cooked and continental options)

-- 3-course evening meal with unlimited wine
+- 3-course evening meal with unlimited beer and wine

 - Minibus taxi service to town on host’s day off (7 night stays only)

 - Electronic cycle route planners and information